eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 5. D>C
 6. D>A

 Here, we clearly have a Condorcet winner, D. However, they have the weakest pairwise wins, and thus we can show that D will never be the leader unless D starts as the leader.
-All nodes where D is the leader will have an edge to (D,A), since A is the candidate with the best pairwise match-up against B.
+All nodes where D is the leader will have an edge to (D,A), since A is the candidate with the best pairwise match-up against B, and by Lemma 1, a Condorcet winner stays the leader when starting as the leader.

 If we have a leader who is not D, then at least one candidate will have a stronger margin against that leader than D. Therefore, D cannot become the leader unless D starts as the leader.